 - Enter your search terms (e.g. artist & song title)

-- add the phrase: ("lead sheet" or "fake book") to your search if you're looking for lead sheets or fake books.
+- add the phrase: ("lead sheet" or "fake book" or "real book") to your search if you're looking for lead sheets or fake books.

 - Results include more than just sheet music.

 - Scroll down to the "Limit To" section on the left and select "Music Scores Only" to narrow the search to just sheet music.